Connected TV (CTV) - Campaign Manager

 Optimizations

-If you are looking to target viewers of your Connected TV ads, you can enable cross-device targeting to retarget households that have seen your ad across all their devices.
+If you are looking to continue reaching viewers who have seen your Connected TV ads, you can enable cross-device targeting to retarget households across all of their devices.

-Preferred Lists and blocklist are a good starting point in optimizations if using Connected TV private marketplace contract groups.
-This offers more granularity in optimizations to set bid parameters based on high performing placements and low performing placements.
-For example, you can add com.sling.nbcsports.ctv.chromecast to a whitelist and set a higher bid parameter to identify your higher preference for showing during that type of content than the rest of the Sling placements included in the contract grouping.
+Preferred lists and blocklists are a good starting point for optimization when using Connected TV private marketplace contract groups.
+They provide more granular control by allowing you to adjust bid parameters based on high-performing and low-performing placements.
+For example, you can add com.sling.nbcsports.ctv.chromecast to a preferred list and set a higher bid to indicate a stronger preference for serving on that placement compared to other Sling inventory within the contract group.

 Creative Requirements